 Eva has been termed a militant suffragette but evidence seems hard to find.
 She did speak at and hosted a meeting at home in 1913 for the Women’s Tax Resistance League and in 1909 was one of many doctors who signed a Memorandum to Asquith on the dangers of forced feeding (other signatories included Dr Louisa Martindale, Louisa’s business partner Mary C. Murdoch, and Eva’s sister, E.M.
 Croft Handley.

-Professionally, Eva was the first [check precisely what definition of “first”] woman dental surgeon, at the Royal Free Hospital.
+Professionally, Eva was the first woman dental surgeon, at the Royal Free Hospital and was the third woman to become professionally qualified in dentistry in the UK, in 1901, six years after the pioneering Lilian Lindsay and Ruby Grace Halliday first qualified in 1895.
 From 1915 to 1919 she worked with Elizabeth Garrett Anderson (herself the first woman to qualify as a physician and surgeon) at the Military Hospital, Endell Street, in the old St Giles Workhouse.
 Here she was known as “the dental surgeon whose skill in extraction was considered marvellous, never failed to thrill the men, and she was eagerly pointed out to friends and visitors.” (from ‘Women as Army Surgeons’).